nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Deletes a student contact information at the specified index from ArchDuke.
 The index refers to the index number shown in the displayed student contact list.
 The index must be a positive integer.
+The student deleted student contact would also be deleted from all his previously assigned groups.

 Format: `delete INDEX`